Skip to main content

 Physical development

 To ensure children are physically ready, eager and able to learn, Derbyshire Early Years Service offers several opportunities to support EYFS providers in meeting children’s physical development through the ‘Every Child a Mover’ (ECaM) programme.
-The programme consists of a number of elements and complimentary support tools, including a variety of training courses and the ECaM Assessment Tool (which helps to give a more detailed assessment of a child's needs).
+The programme consists of:

-If you would like to get to know and understand children’s movements better and improve outcomes for children then please contact Derbyshire Early Years Service on cs.eys@derbyshire.gov.uk.
+If you would like to get to know and understand children’s movements better, improve outcomes for children or request further information on ECaM, then please contact Derbyshire Early Years Service on cs.eys@derbyshire.gov.uk.

 Also see